+Agriculture is an important sector in the economy of Khyber Pakhtunkhwa (KP).
 Water is the limiting factor in the rain-fed Districts of KP that hinders the production of crops and adversely affects human and animal life.
-Precipitation received through the mountains of the region drains out of the watershed quickly because of the undulating topography; the uneven terrain of the foothills which drain the areas quickly.
+Precipitation received through the mountains of the region drains out of the watershed quickly because of the undulating topography and the uneven terrain of the foothills which drain the areas quickly.
 Hence enormous amounts of valuable water are being lost through runoff without being utilized and also carries with it fertile top-soil.
-The runoff water, if harvested and stored in small units at local level, can be used to supplement irrigation for increase in agriculture production, stabilize the ground water table by inducing ground water recharge, can be used for human and animal use and improve climatic conditions of the rain-fed areas.
+The runoff water, if harvested and stored in small units at local level, can be used to supplement irrigation for increase in agriculture production, stabilize the ground water table by inducing ground water recharge, can be used for human and animal use, and improve climatic conditions of the rain-fed areas.

-The conservation of these vital resources is a need of the hour to ensure sustainable high level crop production for food security and safeguarding the socio-economic status of the farming community of Province KP.
+Water is life and it is going to be very scarce resource, therefore its conservation is a need of the hour to ensure sustainable high level crop production for food security and safeguarding the socio-economic status of the farming community of Province KP.
 Government realized that best solution to the problem of water scarcity in the rain fed areas of KP is the harvesting of rain/runoff/ spring water at the local level; on-farm or in the immediate vicinity of the farmland.
-The water can be harvested in water ponds (earthen in low lying area while cemented in sloped/ terraced mountainous areas), earthen water reservoirs, mini dams, sailaba water harvesting through field inlets/spillways in the rod kohi areas of southern Khyber Pakhtunkhwa, check dams in the gullied lands for land reclamation and ground water recharge, sand dunes stabilization in the arid southern regions of the province, terracing for moisture conservation in hilly tracts and stream bank stabilization for protection of prime agriculture lands along the bank of water channels and micro-watershed demonstration sites.
+The water can be harvested in water ponds (earthen in low lying area while cemented in sloped/ terraced mountainous areas), earthen water reservoirs, mini dams, sailaba water harvesting through field inlets/spillways in the rod kohi areas of southern KP, check dams in the gullied lands for land reclamation and ground water recharge, sand dunes stabilization in the arid southern regions of the province, terracing for moisture conservation in hilly tracts and stream bank stabilization for protection of prime agriculture lands along the bank of water channels and micro-watershed demonstration sites.
 To mitigate this problem Executive Committee of National Economic Council (ECNEC) approved a project this project "Water Conservation in Barani Areas of KP" on August 29, 2019 at a cost of Rs.
 14.177 billion at 80:20 cost sharing between Government and the beneficiaries / farmers.
 The implementation period of the project is 60 months.
 The aim of the project is to conserve water in Barani Areas of KP through listed below interventions.